█ Hi, I’m Chris Norstrom

 After about 3 frustrating years of trying to learn to code so I can launch my startups, I did the right thing and gave up (something I wish parents taught their kids more).
 I decided to change focus and started building a portfolio of all the things I’m good at, inventing and designing, instead of worrying about my startups.
 I’m trying to get a job on the west coast so I can save up money to patent 7 inventions and eventually get started on some of my web startups.
 There’s nothing more satisfying to me than crafting an experience, emotion, or invention for other people and watching them use and enjoy it.

-In 2005, I dropped out of Game Development with everyone else and changed to the Associates in Film and Television Production degree and graduated in 2006 and immediately got an intern job working on RoboDoc from National Lampoon.
+In 2005, I went for an Associates in Film and Television Production degree and graduated in 2006 and immediately got an intern job working on RoboDoc from National Lampoon.

 (The degree was NOT worth it, by the way.
 Anyone who wants to work in the film industry, just move to Los Angeles/Chicago/Toronto/other hot spots, pick up a copy of the local “Film Book” directory which lists every Director, Writer, Production Assistant Lead, Project Manager, UPM, Script Supervisor, Prop Manager, Gaffer, etc…, contact 5 people and offer them $2,000 to take you under their wing and teach you.
 You’ll learn a hell of a lot more than any Film School will teach you + you’ll have real working experience, contacts, and a chance at a real job.
 Degrees don’t matter in the Entertainment industry.
 No one will ask you for one.
 So I encourage you to stay away from Film School.)